Photo by Michael Estupigan/The LANCE.

-Rivera highlighted that the faculty members’, students’, and the Lumads’ exposure to diverse culture have produced a communal bond and sense of belongingness in all of the parties present.
+Rivera highlighted that the faculty members, students, and the Lumads’ exposure to diverse culture have produced a communal bond and sense of belongingness in all of the parties present.

 Furthermore, the Lumad Bakwit students attended an art expression activity at the Del Pilar Hall.
 The activity kicked off with a getting-to-know phase for the Letranites and Lumad Bakwit students.

 “After nilang sabihin ‘yon, nag-sharing na lahat.
-And most of their sharings ay related sa discrimination, justice, tungkol kay Rodrigo Duterte, na sinasabi nila na bakit parang hindi totoo ang sinasabi ni Rodrigo Duterte na magkakasundo pero sinisira ‘yong eskwelahan nila, pinapatay ‘yong mga kaklase nila tapos kinakasuhan ‘yong mga teacher nila,” Asst.
+Most of their sharings ay related sa discrimination, justice, tungkol kay Rodrigo Duterte, na sinasabi nila na bakit parang hindi totoo ang sinasabi ni Rodrigo Duterte na magkakasundo pero sinisira ‘yong eskwelahan nila, pinapatay ‘yong mga kaklase nila tapos kinakasuhan ‘yong mga teacher nila,” Asst.
 Prof. Giselle Manguiat said.

 The Lumads then shared their positive thoughts and made an encouraging statement about the warm welcome of different schools.
-Most of them expressed their gratitude to teachers and students of the Colegio and most especially to Asst.
+Most of them expressed their gratitude to teachers and students of the Colegio and especially to Asst.
 Prof. Jerry Imbong for his hospitability.

-Before the Lumad Bakwit students and delegates capped off their day, they watched musical performances, documentaries, short films performed and produced by the students of Institute of Communication.
+Before the Lumad Bakwit students and delegates capped off their day, they watched musical performances, documentaries, short films performed and produced by the students of the Institute of Communication.